InspireFoundationEc/.github/profile/README.md

 You are on Inspire Foundation's github organization profile.

+We have created this org. to share the software developed within our research projects with a wider audience.

 Check the progress of our Open-Source Initiative [here](https://github.com/orgs/InspireFoundationEc/projects/1).

 ## Resources for members